The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Conjugacy problem

-Hence, we have shown that all groups in $\mathcal{P}'$ are either free of finite rank, or of the form $F_{M'} \rtimes_{\alpha} \gen{t_{\alpha}}$, for some $M'$ finite, and with $[\alpha] \in \out(F_{M'})$ of finite order.
-Therefore these groups all have congruences that effectively separate torsion, by \cite[Corollary 3.2]{reduc_conj_pb} for the former groups, and by Theorem \ref{mink} for the latter.
+Let $\mathcal{P}'$ be the class of all groups in $\mathcal{P}$ and their finitely generated subgroups.
+By Lemma \ref{l_sg} all groups in $\mathcal{P}'$ are either free of finite rank, or of the form $F_{M'} \rtimes_{\alpha} \gen{t_{\alpha}}$, for some $M'$ finite, and with $[\alpha] \in \out(F_{M'})$ of finite order.
+Therefore $\mathcal{P}'$ has congruences that effectively separate torsion, for the former groups by using \cite[Proposition 1]{BaumslagTaylor} and a classical theorem of Minkowski as recalled above in Section \ref{ss_mt}, and by Theorem \ref{mink} for the latter.
+It is also possible to determine if a given group in $\mathcal{P}'$ coincides with a group containing it in $\mathcal{P}$ simply by testing whether or not it is free.
+If it is not free, then it coincides with a group in $\mathcal{P}$.